We have a responsibility to respect the places we travel to. Discover the five main keys to responsible tourism plus a challenge for your next trip!

 3. Be mindful of your impact

-If you need some inspiration to get started, I've written a couple posts on traveling more sustainably.
+If you need some inspiration to get started, I've written a couple of blog posts on traveling more sustainably.
 Check out my guide to packing an eco-friendly toiletry bag for some earth-friendly alternatives to "travel-size" plastic bottles!
 If you simply take some time to prepare ahead of time, you'll be on your way to becoming a waste-free travel guru.

 4. Support local business